snt-arg/unitree_ros/README.md

 this driver allows you to enable it using the parameters file (`use_obstacle_avoidance`). _By default, this is set to false_

+### Comming Soon

+In the future, the joints of the robot will also be published.

 ## License

-This project is licensed under the BSD-3 License - see the LICENSE file for details.
+This project is licensed under the SnT academic license - see the [LICENSE](https://github.com/snt-arg/unitree_ros/blob/main/LICENSE) for more details.

 ## How to Contribute